 I came away from that experience with a number of strong impressions, and I’d like to share them with you because I feel something can be learned from them.
-I certainly know when I was still a Christian I was always interested in receiving input from those on the outside.
+I certainly know that when I was still a Christian I was always interested in receiving input from those on the outside.
 My feelings at the time were: How else will I ever learn to reach people on the outside if I don’t understand how they think, or how the things we say strikes them?
 So in that spirit of openness and inquisitiveness, here are my reactions to what I saw Sunday morning.

 The TL;DR version is: You’re just weird.
 But assuming you need a little more detail than that, here goes a little more feedback.